Liquid: Language Models are Scalable and Unified Multi-modal Generators: Introduction

 \section{Introduction}

 The recent advancement of Large Language Models (LLMs)~\cite{gpt3,llama,PALM, T5,touvron2023llama,team2024gemma} has sparked a trend of extending the foundational capabilities of LLMs to the visual domain, giving rise to Multi-modal Large Language Models (MLLMs)~\cite{llava, zhu2023minigpt, liu2024improved, lu2023empirical, chen2024allava, liu2024llavanext}.
 In the realm of visual understanding, MLLMs such as LLaVA~\cite{llava} typically adopt the pretrained CLIP~\cite{CLIP} model as the visual tokenizer, followed by a two-stage training process to align the vision-and-language feature space.
-While for text-guided visual generation, most MLLMs~\cite{ge2023planting, ge2024seed, jin2023unified, sun2023generative, sun2024generative} rely on an external diffusion model to generate images.
+While for text-guided visual generation, most MLLMs~\cite{ge2023planting, ge2024seed, jin2023unified, sun2023generative, sun2024generative, tong2024metamorph} rely on an external diffusion model to generate images as shown in \figref{fig:pipeline_compare}(a).
 Despite these methods have achieved remarkable multi-modal understanding and generation performances, the use of external visual modules introduces additional architecture complexity to the system, and potentially poses a bottleneck when scaling up the LLMs.